It’s official: DJILJIT MIA

 In June the City took over responsibility for managing DJILJIT MIA, after 12 months of community management, as planned.

 In May Djiljit Mia Community Gathering Place won the 2021 W.A.
 Parks and Leisure award of excellence in two categories: Community Based Initiative of the Year and Best Regional/Rural Industry Contribution.
 National awards will be announced in September.
 Congratulations to Trish!

-Construction began February 13 on Dunsborough’s new and unique park.
-Unique for a number of reasons-it is being developed by the community-through the DPA and it will be the only place in Dunsborugh that will acknowledge People, Place and Country.
+Background: Construction began February 13, 2020 on Dunsborough’s unique and exciting park.
+Unique for a number of reasons-it was developed by the community-through the DPA and it is the only place in Dunsborough that will acknowledge People, Place and Country.
 This is in line with the wishes of local families.
-It is expected to be completed by early April 2020
+The park was opened in June, 2020

-Djiljit Mia means fish home in the Wadandi language..
-The gathering place will highlight the Aboriginal heritage, history, and associations of the Dugalup Brook area.
-It will acknowledge the traditional fish traps, gatherings and seasonal celebrations of the traditional owners.
-It will be on land adjacent to Dugalup Brook from Hannay Lane to Gifford Road.
+Djiljit Mia means fish home in the Wadandi language.
+The gathering place highlights the Aboriginal heritage, history, and associations of the Dugalup Brook area.
+It acknowledges the traditional fish traps, gatherings and seasonal celebrations of the traditional owners.
+It is on land adjacent to Dugalup Brook from Hannay Lane to Gifford Road.

-The community is working together to create this gathering place, using repurposed and recycled materials throughout.
-It will include a performance area, natural amphitheatre seating, Aboriginal art and sculpture, all highlighting local Wadandi cultural features It will also include nature-based play features, designed around the fish trap theme.
+The community worked together to create this gathering place, using repurposed and recycled materials throughout.
+It includes a performance area, natural amphitheatre seating, Aboriginal art and sculpture, all highlighting local Wadandi cultural features It also includes nature-based play features, designed around the fish trap theme.
 A place for all ages, locals and visitors.
 Work will also involve rehabilitation of the adjacent Dugalup Brook

-The project relies upon community input and ownership.
-While partially funded through partnership with the City of Busselton and other community groups, it mostly requires community contributions in the form of materials, equipment and labour.
+The project relied upon community input and ownership.
+While partially funded through partnership with the City of Busselton and other community groups, it mostly was created through community contributions in the form of materials, equipment and labour.